 It shows how most of the problems people encounter while using the device can be easily addressed.

-If you have a Traeger meat probe, how to use it should no longer be a bother again.
+If you have a Traeger meat probe, how to use it should no longer be a bother.
 Follow the above-discussed steps in instructions and troubleshooting tips and you will overcome the problems and you will get the best result for your barbeque.

-Do you leave a Traeger meat probe in while cooking?
+Do you leave Traeger meat probe in while cooking?

 Yes, Taeger temperature probes are designed to be left in the meat so that you can monitor the temp without opening the lid.